brekri/tg_analysis/README.md

 Python class for singular spectrum analysis of time series

 interpolate_nkg2016lu.py
-Script for computing vertical land motion (VLM) for study point from the NKG2016LU VLM-model.
+Script for computing vertical land motion from the NKG2016LU VLM-model.